tilo/embedded_localization/README.md

 	  I18n.locale = :ko
 	  g.name  # => "공상 과학 소설"

-## Using SQL Queries against Translated Fields
+## SQL Queries against Translated Fields

-`embedded_localization` implementations < 0.2.0 had the drawback that you can not do SQL queries on translated attributes.
+Old `embedded_localization` implementations < 0.2.0 had the drawback that you can not do SQL queries on translated attributes.

 To eliminate this limitation, you can now define any translated attribute as a first-class database column in your migration.